zmillman/style-guide/javascript.md

 For performance reasons, the properties of a typed object should not be changed after instantiation.
 New properties should not be added dynamically, and properties should not be removed with a `delete` statement.
 Instead, properties that are only sometimes existant should be initialized to `null` in the constructor and cleared via a set to `null`.
 Adding properties dynamically and `delete` should ideally only be used on objects that act as maps.

-Arrays should be avoided as containers of mixed values, and they should only be used to contain lists of a single type.
+Arrays should be avoided as containers of mixed types; they should only be used to represent lists of a single type.

 ``` javascript
 // No